-By applying the length /weight relationship (with the same average weights and sex ratio used for the EZ in 2021/22) to the reported catch for 2018/19, the estimated total weight landed was 5,025 kg, equivalent to 15.7% of the TACC in 2021/22 quota year.
+Following the completion of the tagging trial, the average weight calculation was replaced by a lengthweight relationship model.
+This model is derived from 165,000 lobsters measured and weighed in fish processors between 1995 and 2017.
+It is, therefore, considered to have a higher degree of accuracy.
+By applying this model to the reported catch for 2018/19, the estimated total weight landed was 5,025 kg, equivalent to 15.7% of the TACC in the 2022/23 quota year.